Elderjs/template/src/routes/blog/getting-started.md

 | -- assets
 | -- | -- items to be copied to the 'distDir' defined in your 'elder.config.js'.
 See hooks.js.
 ```

+## Deploying Elder.js

+If you are looking to deploy your staticly generated Elder.js site [Cloudflare Pages has a great guide](https://developers.cloudflare.com/pages/how-to/elderjs).